FabriXWork User GuideFabriXWork User Guide

 - Clear visual hierarchy

-For B2B SaaS: Focus on ROI + case studies
+• B2B SaaS: Focus on ROI, case studies, security/compliance

-For B2C app: Focus on benefits + app store links
+• B2C app: Focus on benefits, user photos, app store links

 Review & Refine